Setting up SFTP access

 Replace sftp_user

-with the provided endpoint.
+with the provided username.

 For example: